ibm-cloud-architecture/governed-ml-ops/README.md

   <br>
    <i> Role </i> This step needs to be executed by `ModelOwner`

    - 5.d.1.
-Log into Openpages as ModelOwner, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelOwner, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 5.d.2.
 Model Owner verifies the Model validation details by reviewing the Model Validation Report file (by navigating to `Issues and Document` section in Openpages Model workflow) and Validation Dataset stored in the catalog.